oss-apps/split-pro/CONTRIBUTING.md

 If you plan to contribute to Splitpro, please take a moment to feel awesome ✨ People like you are what open source is about ♥.
 Any contributions, no matter how big or small, are highly appreciated.

+## Adding a new locale

+If you speak a language that is missing here or spot some mistakes in the translations, feel free to submit a PR, not much coding knowledge required!
+The process involves copying the files in `public/locales/en` and creating a new folder with your locale.
+Then it is a matter of updating the values themselves and adding your locale in the [config](./next-i18next.config.js) and [client](./src/utils/i18n/client.ts).

+Before submitting a PR, please run the local environment and check that it looks alright in the UI.
+Also, by submitting a PR, you assume the role of a maintainer of the translation, as possibly no one else will be able to check it.

 ## Before getting started

 - Before jumping into a PR be sure to search [existing PRs](https://github.com/oss-apps/split-pro/pulls) or [issues](https://github.com/oss-apps/split-pro/issues) for an open or closed item that relates to your submission.